Nonlinear Time Series Modeling: A Unified Perspective, Algorithm, and Application: Nonparametric LPTime Analysis

-This multiple AR LP-model is useful for both modeling and forecasting.
 The autoregressive model of $\YS_2(t)$ can be considered as a \textit{robust} stock return volatility model - LPVolatility Modeling, which is less affected by unusually large extreme events.
-The model for $\YS_2(t)$ automatically discover many known facts: (a) the sign of the coefficient linking volatility and return is negative -confirming ``leverage effect''; (b) $\YS_2(t)$ is positively autocorrelated, known as volatility clustering; (c) The positive interaction with lagged $ \YS_4(t)$ accounts for the ``excess kurtosis'' \citep{engle01}.
+The model for $\YS_2(t)$ automatically discover many known facts: (a) the sign of the coefficient linking volatility and return is negative -confirming ``leverage effect''; (b) $\YS_2(t)$ is positively autocorrelated, known as volatility clustering; (c) The positive interaction with lagged $ \YS_4(t)$ accounts for the ``excess kurtosis''.